 You pour out your heart and soul for the homeschool group your lead, coordinate, or serve.
 Despite your constant efforts, you feel overlooked and underappreciated.
 You desire to make a difference and continue for the long-haul, but you’re weary.
 What if one quiet choice could change everything?
 One choice will benefit your heart, your family, and your group.
 If you somehow lead, influence, serve, administrate, or coordinate within the homeschool community, this session is for you!

-“You must have your hands full."
-"I could never do that."
-"I’m not patient enough to homeschool.”
+“You must have your hands full.”, “I could never do that.”, “I’m not patient enough to homeschool.”
 These common responses to homeschool moms reveal a myth that patience is a prerequisite qualification to choose home education.
 Thankfully, perfect patience is not required.
 Frustration, impatience, and even anger are common among moms who have accepted the task of educating the next generation.
-However, they have a beautiful opportunity to give their children a model of identifying triggers, receiving grace, and restoring relationships.
-By seizing this opportunity, moms can use their impatience to enhance rather than hinder their family’s homeschool.
+However, you have a beautiful opportunity to give your children a model of identifying triggers, receiving grace, and restoring relationships.
+By seizing this opportunity, you can use your impatience to enhance rather than hinder your family’s homeschool.

 A restful homeschool is birthed in the heart of a restful homeschool momma.
 This thought can bring discouragement to the best of homeschool moms.
 As you pursue a restful heart, do you feel like you’re filling a leaking cup?
 Perhaps you need to pursue a different type of rest.
 This session filled with practical tips will discuss three types of rest you need and one overarching principle to pursue a restful heart.
 When momma’s heart is restful, your entire family will enjoy a restful homeschool.